bu21cseno500181/Jarvis-Voice-Assistant/README.md

-Here's a well-structured `README.md` file for your GitHub repository:

----

 # Jarvis - Voice Assistant

 A simple Python-based voice assistant that can recognize voice commands and perform tasks like opening applications or websites.
 Inspired by the AI assistant Jarvis from the Iron Man series, this assistant uses speech recognition and text-to-speech technologies to interact with users.